 MBCH Children and Family Ministries

-The Treatment Foster Care program operates with the following philosophical guidelines:
+The Treatment Family Care program operates with the following philosophical guidelines:

 Every child needs a permanent family, therefore, the TFC program will strive to keep permanency as the central goal for each child served.

 Children feel safe in a structured, but nurturing environment, therefore, TFC homes are trained to utilize clear, and realistic expectations, preventive teaching, praise and encouragement, choices, social skill instruction, and natural / logical consequences.

 In addition to emotional and physical support, children and families need spiritual support, therefore, MBCH Children and Family Ministries trains families to understand and respond to the spiritual needs of children and their families.

 Children and their families need to be included and empowered to become an integral part of the treatment process, therefore, they will be included in the development of a treatment plan with identified goals and responsibilities when appropriate.

 The children served in our Treatment Family Care Program come to us with emotional, behavioral, and physical challenges that prevent them from succeeding in a more traditional family setting.
 Most of the children served by the TFC program have already experienced multiple placement disruptions and need a more intensive level of service in order to succeed.

 How to Become a TFFC Parent